 ARCH 862.3: Environmental Archaeology

-This course will provide students with an advanced understanding of paleoenvironmental research as it applies to archaeological investigation.
-Though the course will focus on the Northern Plains and/or Boreal Forest of Saskatchewan and surrounding areas, it will include examples derived from further afield, as required to provide a fuller understanding of the subject matter.
-Readings will predominately derive from widely available academic publications, but may also incorporate material from unpublished or narrowly circulated cultural resource management reports (“grey” literature).
-This combination of resources will provide an up‐to‐date picture of current knowledge regarding the use and application of paleoenvironmental research to archaeology, with a particular focus on problems and progress in the creation of palaeoenvironmental data at a scale and scope suitable for archaeological investigation.
-Discussion will focus on analyzing and synthesizing these bodies of literature in order to thoroughly examine the methodological and theoretical issues that have hampered the development of paleoenvironmental sequences at a scale and scope necessary to inform archaeological data on the Northern Plains and/or Boreal Forest.
+Provides students with an advanced understanding of paleoenvironmental research as it applies to archaeological investigation.
+The course will focus on, but is not limited to, the Northern Plains and Boreal Forest of Saskatchewan and neighbouring areas.
+The course will provide an up-to-date picture of current knowledge regarding the use and application of paleoenvironmental research to archaeology, with a particular focus on problems and progress in the creation of paleoenvironmental data at a scale and scope suitable for archaeological investigation.

 Permission of the instructor is required.